 “But as soon as we checked into the room we had an argument.
 Julie told me that some people had come into the social service organization where she worked, which was in a storefront on Ninth Avenue in Hells Kitchen, and said that their new landlord had raised the rents by an astronomical amount and they were all being evicted because they couldn’t pay it.
-Since the new landlord was Frank Marley she pleaded with me to do something to stop it.”
+Since the new landlord was Dick Marley she pleaded with me to do something to stop it.”

 “I didn’t do anything, and the people were evicted and I moved into the apartment alone.
 Then after several years when I threatened to leave for another real estate company, Marley made me his partner and just a couple of years after that he dropped dead.
 I bought out his ex-wife and kids who were his heirs at way below what they were worth because they didn’t want to have anything to do with the business.
 In addition to the turn arounds, I developed new luxury apartment buildings and expanded into hotels and office buildings.
 I even bought controlling interest in a bank.”

 “And you and Julie?”

 “She refused to see me again.
 I’ve never been married.
 I’ve had lots of…well you know…, but nothing really serious after Julie.”